-In the last episode, we discovered some things about the implementation of discriminating functions in SBCL's CLOS, and also I discovered that I had actually documented some of it many years ago in the SBCL Internals manual: as well as the how to make slot-value tolerably efficient.
+In the last episode, we discovered some things about the implementation of discriminating functions in SBCL's CLOS, and also I discovered that I had actually documented some of it many years ago in the SBCL Internals manual: as well as the chapter on discriminating functions, there's some interesting stuff about how to make slot-value tolerably efficient.
 And so I sent Faré the functions for precompiling generic functions, and congratulated myself on a job well done.

 And inevitably I got a reply, by return: “it looks like this doesn't work with eql-specializers.”
 Also “our generic functions have 417 eql-specializers between them.”
 Ah.

 Faré is quite right, the code in the previous diary entry will signal an error on finding a method with eql specializers – and even if it were fixed to not have that problem, the underlying (cacheing) mechanism for efficient method calls, based on looking at the identity of the class-of each argument, fails to work when there are applicable methods with eql specializers (because the set of applicable methods for arguments of a class will vary on whether the argument matches an eql-specializer or not).

 So, it is perhaps not surprising that there is an alternative optimized discriminating function mechanism which comes into play if a generic function has a substantial number of methods with eql-specializers: instead of a cacheing discriminating function, we generate and use a dispatching discriminating function, which generates a network of type tests to distinguish between all the possible cases of applicable methods, based on the actual types of the arguments – and importantly in this context, those types can include eql types.

 The same sort of support exists in SBCL for constructing a dispatching discriminating function in advance as I presented for constructing a cacheing discriminating function.
 Something like the following:

 (defun precompile-dispatching-gf (gf)